 H.L.
-Hunley Submarine#16 in Best Things To Do in Charleston, SC
+Hunley Submarine#18 in Best Things To Do in Charleston, SC

 The H.L.
-Hunley Confederate Submarine and the Old Charleston Naval Base are located about 7 miles north of downtown Charleston.
-Half-hour tours are provided on the weekends (Saturdays from 10 a.m. to 5 p.m. and Sundays from noon to 5 p.m.), but they must be scheduled ahead of your visit.
-Tickets for adults cost $16 and can be ordered online or purchased at the door on a first-come, first-served basis.
-The most efficient way to reach the Old Charleston Naval Base is to drive.
+Hunley Confederate Submarine and the old Charleston Naval Base are located about 7 miles north of downtown Charleston.
+Half-hour tours are provided on weekends (Saturdays from 10 a.m. to 5 p.m. and Sundays from noon to 5 p.m.), but they must be scheduled ahead of your visit.
+Admission costs $16 for adults and $8 for kids 6 to 17.
+Tickets can be ordered online or purchased at the door on a first-come, first-served basis.
+The most efficient way to reach the old Charleston Naval Base is to drive.
 Once you arrive, you'll find plenty of parking.
 For more information, check out the submarine's website.

 More Best Things To Do in Charleston, SC

 #1 The Battery

 Many visitors say you can't leave Charleston without seeing this stretch along the city's southern tip, which they call beautiful and a must-visit.
 This row of Southern-style mansions overlooking Charleston Harbor was formerly the heart and soul of the city's maritime activity.
 Today, the area attracts camera-toting tourists from all over the country.